pgalbavy/geneos/cmd/geneos/README.md

 General help, initially a list of all the supported commands.

+### `geneos config`

+Configure vaious options.
+The two forms of the command, `geneos config [show|set] global` and `geneos config [show|set] user` act on non-component specific settings such as the root directory and the base URL for downloading release archives.
+Then component specific versions also support `migrate` and `revert` to transform existnig `.rc` files to `.json` and to revert the changes.
+A more complete description is below.

 ### `geneos start [component] [name...]`

 Start a Geneos component.
 If no name is supplied or the special name `all` is given then all the matching Geneos components are started.